ADVERTISER DISCLOSURE

 The newest addition to the Sapphire lineup is the Sapphire Reserve for Business℠.
 This card has the same luxury feel as the personal Reserve, but the benefits are tailored to business owners.

-• $120 credit for Global Entry, TSA PreCheck, or NEXUS every four years
+• Up to $120 Global Entry, TSA PreCheck, or NEXUS fee credit every 4 years

 This card is perfect for business owners (even those who have a small side hustle) who want top-tier travel benefits and a variety of statement credits and perks.
 Plus, you can’t beat that giant welcome offer.